 Sky Lido (32 Tras St, Level 4, Singapore)

 This spacious and breezy rooftop boasts a large terrace overlooking the River Valley and Robertson Quay.
-Take a seat outdoors and savor their menu, which includes creamy mushroom bone marrow pasta, smoked eggplant, cauliflower pizza, and more.
+Take a seat outdoors and enjoy their menu, which includes pasta with mushroom bone marrow cream, smoked aubergine, cauliflower pizza and much more.

 Their list of drinks to beat the heat includes refreshing spritzes and signature cocktails, like the Azure Sky or Golden Tahitian Sunset, both made with rum and pineapple for a tropical taste.